Colorado's new environmental rule could cost building owners, tenants more than $3 billion

 “Deadlines are for the state to track how we are reducing emissions — not for when building owners need to have upgrades in place,” said Conor Cahill, a spokesperson for Polis.
 “To meet the proposed standards, any necessary changes could be spread out over four to seven years.”

 But that’s not exactly what the law passed by the General Assembly says.
-While energy efficiency measures can be used and exceptions and extensions can be applied for, the law requires the commission to set standards that achieve a minimum 7% reduction by 2026 and a 20% reduction by 2030 for all large buildings, something that isn’t explicitly stated in the proposed rule.
+While energy efficiency measures can be used and exceptions and extensions can be applied for, the law requires the commission to set standards that achieve a minimum 7% reduction by 2026 and a 20% reduction by 2030 based on 2021 benchmark data for all covered buildings, which contradicts Cahill's claim that some buildings would not need upgrades.

-Instead, the rule creates more than 85 categories for buildings and applies an “energy use intensity” metric that each building type must meet based on total annual energy use divided by total floor area.
+Instead, the rule creates more than 85 categories for buildings and applies a different “energy use intensity” metric that each building type must meet based on total annual energy use divided by total floor area.

-Public buildings are exempt from the rule unless at least 25% of the building is being renovated and the cost is at least $500,000.

 Environmental and natural resources lawyer Paul Seby said the Polis administration is metaphorically grabbing the rule by the collar and giving it a “classic bum’s rush” through the regulatory doorway.
 He said that, in the more than 20 times he’s been involved with the commission, he’s never seen a rule being “rammed through” the process this quickly.